-DOP Mask and Switch
+A.15.5 DOP Mask and Switch

-The DOP mask is the maximum DOP limit for any 2-D or 3-D position solution will be made.
-The DOP switch is the level at which the receiver stops attempting a 3-D solution, and tries for a 2-D solution when in automatic 2-D/3-D mode.
+The DOP mask is the maximum DOP limit for any 2D or 3D position solution will be made.
+The DOP switch is the level at which the receiver stops attempting a 3D solution, and tries for a 2D solution when in automatic 2D, 3D mode.
 The switch level has no effect in either manual mode.
 Raising the DOP mask will generally increase the fix density during obscuration, but the fixes with the higher DOP will be less accurate (especially with SA present).
 Lowering the mask will improve the average accuracy at the risk of lowering the fix density.

-Set DGPS Mode
+A.15.6 Set DGPS Mode

 Packet 0xBB is used to set the differential GPS operating mode.
-The factory default mode is DGPS Auto.
+The factory default mode is "DGPS Auto."
 In this mode, the receiver computes differentially corrected positions whenever valid corrections are available.
 Otherwise, the receiver computes non-differentially corrected positions.

-In manual DGPS mode, the receiver computes solutions only if corrections are available for the selected satellites.
+In "DGPS Only" mode, the receiver only computes solutions if corrections are available for the selected satellites.
 This is the most accurate mode but it is also the most selective, since the fix density is dependent on the availability of corrections.
 The applicability of corrections is determined by the maximum age which can be set using Packet 0xBB.

 The AUTO mode avoids the fix density problem but opens the possibility of going in and out of DGPS mode, potentially resulting in position and velocity jumps.
-If accuracy is critical, use MANUAL DGPS mode.
-If fix density is critical, AUTO DGPS is the recommended mode.
+In "DGPS off" mode, the receiver will not use corrections even if they are valid.
+If accuracy is critical, use "DGPS Only" mode.
+If fix density is critical, "DGPS Auto" is the recommended mode.